mariamadrid19/mariamadrid19/README.md

 My Biology bachelor thesis looked at the electrophysiological response of *Rhodnius prolixus* to a potential insect repellent.
 We used electronantennography and a newly developed compound to study the physiological response of the insect's antennae.

-I am interested in microbial ecology, computational biology, sensorial ecology, and insect physiology.
+I am interested in microbial ecology, bioinformatics, computational biology, sensorial ecology, and insect physiology.
 My Master's thesis project will focus on comparing the genomes of short- and long-winged *Pogonus* beetles.

 <!--